 Most job sectors offer apprenticeships, but apprenticeships do not always exist for all job roles.
-With the National Health Service (NHS) for example, it is currently possible to train to become a Nurse via a Degree Apprenticeship but it is not possible to train to become a Doctor as an apprentice.
+With the National Health Service (NHS) for example, it is currently possible to train to become a Nurse/Doctor via a Degree Apprenticeship.

 Intermediate, Advanced, Higher & Degree Levels

 Apprenticeships exist at different levels.
 These are currently intermediate, advanced, higher and degree level.
 Year 11 students wanting to apply need to seek intermediate and advanced level opportunities.
 Higher and degree apprenticeships are an alternative to mainstream university for year 13 college and sixth form finishers, but they can also still apply for intermediate and advanced apprenticeships too.

 These apprenticeships might last around 12 to 18 months for intermediate programmes and 2 to 4 years for advanced programmes.
 The breakdown of the learning involves at least 20% of the apprentices time spent in off the job learning, often at a college or with a training provider.
 Learners on a degree apprenticeship are likely to spend some time at a university.

 The school subjects you like can sometimes provide a suggestion or even inspiration for an apprenticeship idea.
 You can read more about this on the Apprenticeship Guide website HERE.

 Sixth Form or College is not for everyone.
 Apprenticeships offer an alternative to full time classroom based learning, but there will still be some time spent in a classroom.